-The Government's flagship programme Industrial Strategy Challenge Fund will create a unique IBD Data Research Hub - a data resource for scientists that will accelerate research for people living with Crohn’s and Colitis across the UK.
+The Government's flagship Digital Innovation Hub Programme will create a unique Health Data Research Hub for Inflammatory Bowel Disease - a data resource for scientists that will accelerate research for people living with Crohn’s and Colitis across the UK.

 Already, 25,000 people with Crohn’s or Colitis have provided samples and data to the IBD BioResource, with 12 scientific studies using this invaluable data for their research.

 The creation of the Health Data Research Hub for IBD will extend the patient base to 50,000 participants.
 The Research Hub aims to speed up research for new medicines, treatments, and technologies that support quicker diagnoses and save lives.